-During the year with the backdrop of Covid-19, the company continued its investment in technical training, which is planned to continue into the future, alongside investment in behavioural skills training, especially for managers, with the aim of empowering people to deliver for the customers.
+During the year with the backdrop of COVID-19, the company continued its investment in technical training, which is planned to continue, alongside investment in behavioural skills training, especially for managers, with the aim of empowering people to deliver for the customers.
 The company has identified the need to shift its culture, strengthening the focus on delivering through people as they are closest to the customers and recognising the part each employee plays in the success of the business.
 The company has also invested in an executive team training programme, to ensure this change in culture is led from the top.
-It has also shown its commitment by introducing an HR Director role onto the Executive Team.

 The company has also demonstrated its commitment to developing skills for the future, supporting the UK as it comes through the Covid-19 Pandemic.
-This year 9 apprentices were taken on (a normal intake is 3) and 5 'Kickstart' scheme placements were supported for those at risk of long-term unemployment.
+This year 5 apprentices were taken on (a normal intake is 3) and 5 'Kickstart' scheme placements were supported for those at risk of long-term unemployment.

-As the company is a relatively small business of approximately 300 employees, both the Managing Director and the Executive Team are accessible to the employees and believe in being connected.
-Management maintains an "open door policy" to make it easy employees to contact them when needed.
+As the company is a relatively small business of 260 employees, both the Managing Director and the Executive Team are accessible to the employees and believe in being connected.
+Management maintains an "open door policy" to make it easy for employees to contact them when needed.

-Management believe that communication is key, and in past years an annual "roadshow" was held in which the Managing Director, Finance Director and HR Director visited each of the locations to share news of the company's performance in the prior year and also the ongoing strategy and aims of the business for the future.
-This was not possible this year due to the Covid-19 restrictions in 2020.
-However there is an open forum for employee questions and a monthly newsletter which conveys important company news and features, as well as giving updates and celebrating successes.
+Management believe that communication is key, and in past years an annual "roadshow" was held in which the Managing Director, HR Director and relevant departmental heads, visited each of the locations to share news of the company's performance in the prior year and also the ongoing strategy and aims of the business for the future.
+There is also an open forum for employee questions and a monthly newsletter which conveys important company news and features, as well as giving updates and celebrating successes.
 Alongside these channels, the line managers directly communicate important decisions and discuss their impact on people concerned and return feedback to the senior management team.
 Management believes it is important for the employees to have a voice and each business unit has a structured approach to both sharing information and receiving feedback and ideas.
 There is a 'bright ideas scheme' which encourages suggestions and may result in a financial reward being given for any that are implemented.
-This has yielded improvements to personal protective equipment allocations in the past year.
 On the occasions where a change is needed which affects the employees, this is done sensitively, following employment law and balancing the individual needs of the employee.